 What is Responsibility Accounting?

-Responsibility accounting is a system of accounting where specific persons are made responsible for the accounting of specific area and cost control.
-If that cost increases then the person will be held responsible and answerable.
-In this type accounting system, responsibility is assigned on the basis of a person’s knowledge and skills and the proper authority is given to that person so that he can make a decision and show his performance.
+Responsibility accounting is a system of accounting where specific persons are made responsible for the accounting of particular areas and cost control.
+If that cost increases, then the person will be held accountable and answerable.
+In this type of accounting system, responsibility is assigned based on a person’s knowledge and skills, and the proper authority is given to that person so that he can make a decision and show his performance.

 Steps of Responsibility Accounting

-Below are the steps or formula of Responsibility Accounting.
+Below are the steps or formulas of Responsibility Accounting.